Engineering Career Days 2020 – A virtual event!

 Open to on-campus students and alumni; bring resumes; business casual dress

 - Video: Alumni Tips on Making the Most of the Career Fair

 - Audiocast of Career Fair Tips

-Please note: Engineering Career Day is open only to University of Pennsylvania on-campus students and alumni; this event is not open to online students, Penn Medicine (MD), MBA, Law students or the general public.
+Please note: Engineering Career Days are open only to University of Pennsylvania on-campus students and alumni; this event is not open to online students, Penn Medicine (MD), MBA, Law students or the general public.
 Without a valid University of Pennsylvania identification card or evidence of status, attendees will not be admitted.

-3. Review the list of organizations attending (to be available online in Handshake and within the Career Fair + App) The Handshake search and the Fair App will list organizations by majors being sought, those looking for summer interns, and those seeking graduate students, among other searchable variables.
-Identify the organizations with which you wish to speak so that you can plan your time strategically.
+3. Spend a bit of time researching the organizations attending by browsing the list of registrants on Handshake.
+The Handshake search will list organizations by majors being sought, those looking for summer interns, and those seeking graduate students, among other searchable variables.
+Identify the organizations with which you wish to engage so that you can plan your time strategically.

-4. When you get to the Sheraton, decide which companies you will see first.
-Before you approach a table, think about the research you’ve done for a minute:
+4. Before you log in or join a chat or 1:1 meeting, decide which companies you will visit first.
+Then, think about the research you’ve done for a minute: